Posted on October 29, 2014 in Teen Drinking

 Binge Drinking and Young People

 The average man crosses the boundary of binge drinking participation when he consumes five or more standard servings of alcohol in two hours or less.
 The average woman crosses the binge drinking boundary when she consumes four or more standard alcohol servings in a maximum of two hours.
 Possible consequences of even a single binging episode include alcohol poisoning, involvement in a serious motor vehicle collision, exposure to sexual assault or physical assault and commission of a sexual or physical assault.
-Habitual binge drinkers also substantially increase their odds of qualifying as heavy drinkers and eventually feeling the effects of diagnosable alcoholism or alcohol abuse.
+Habitual binge drinkers also substantially increase their odds of qualifying as heavy drinkers and eventually feeling the effects of diagnosable alcoholism or alcohol abuse, which requires treatment.

 According to figures compiled by the federal Substance Abuse and Mental Health Services Administration, monthly binge drinking rates rise steadily throughout adolescence and reach a peak of 30.5 percent in 18- and 19-year-olds.
 Young adults in their 20s and mid-30s have even higher binge drinking rates.
 The maximum rate, 45.1 percent of the total population group in the average month, occurs between the ages of 21 and 25.
 However, even in people between the ages of 30 and 34, the binge drinking participation rate is almost 34 percent.